Skip to content

 Nuclear power's complexities emerge in the age of climate change

-The picture is complicated by a debate over safety and environmental concerns, and by IAEA's roles as both a global watchdog against proliferation of nuclear weapons and a leading promoter of peaceful uses of atomic energy.
+The picture is complicated by safety and environmental concerns and IAEA's dual roles as watchdog and promoter.

 Switzerland's Gösgen Nuclear Power Plant (AN/J. Heilprin)

-VIENNA (AN) — The U.N.'s atomic watchdog agency released two reports this month that together capture nuclear power's incongruity.
+VIENNA (AN) — The U.N.'s atomic watchdog agency released two reports this month that capture nuclear power's incongruity.
 Its economic appeal is uncertain, but it has relative advantages in fighting climate change.

 This article is for paying subscribers only